oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple_structured/user_claims.json}}

 In contrast to [Example 1](#example-1), here the Issuer decided to create a structured object for the `address` claim, allowing for separate disclosure of the individual members of the claim, and also added decoy digests to prevent the Verifier from deducing the true number of claims.
-The following payload is used for the SD-JWT:
+The following input claim set is used for the SD-JWT:

 <{{examples/simple_structured/sd_jwt_payload.json}}